zainibeats/homelab-services/immich/README.md

 ## Prerequisites

-1. Docker and Docker Compose installed
-2. SMB share mounted at `/mnt/truenas_data/immich`
+1. SMB share mounted at `/mnt/truenas_data/immich`
-3. Proper permissions set on the SMB share (owned by the container user, typically UID 1000)
+2. Proper permissions set on the SMB share (owned by the container user, typically UID 1000)

 ## Configuration